3 min read

 Podcasts

-NPR’s Planet Money — Breaking down what’s going on in the economy at the moment and how it affects you.
+Planet Money - Breaking down what’s going on in the economy at the moment and how it affects you.
 Bonus: Listener questions.

 MSCI’s ESG Now — Tune in weekly for analysis on all the biggest news in sustainable business practices and investing.
 A must-listen for the FWIW team.

-ESG Insider from S&P Global — A podcast from S&P that provides in-depth analysis of key environmental, social and governance issues, often with the help of interviews with leaders in these areas.
+ESG Insider from S&P Global Sustainable1 - A podcast from S&P that provides in-depth analysis of key environmental, social and governance issues, often with the help of interviews with leaders in these areas.

 Inside the ICE House — Hear directly from company leaders and financial experts on this podcast produced by the owner and operator of the New York Stock Exchange.